Steering is an essential feature of non-locality in quantum theory

+An example situation of the uncertainty relation is shown in Fig. (\ref{uncertainty1}) and steering to the maximally certain states is exemplified in Fig. (\ref{uncertainty2}).

-Let $\{\tilde{\sigma}^{B}_{a|x} \}$ denote the set of states that achieve the maximum value of the uncertainty expressions for each $(x,a)$ for given optimal measurement operators $M^{y}_{b}$ of Bob.
-The question then arises whether Alice is able to \textit{steer} Bob's system to these maximally certain states and thus achieve the bound set by the uncertainty principle.
-We therefore consider the effect of steering.
-For any bipartite no-signaling box shared by Alice and Bob, any measurement on Alice's side creates a specific set of single-party boxes on Bob's side $\{ p(b|y)_{x,a} \}=\{ p(b|y,x,a) \}$.
-We say that with this particular input $x$ and output $a$, Alice has steered the state of Bob's system to the set of boxes $\{ p(b|y)_{x,a}\}$ with probability $p(a|x)$.
+Let $\{\tilde{\sigma}^{B}_{a|x} \}$ denote the set of states of Bob's system that achieve the maximum value $\xi_{B}^{(x,a)}$ of the uncertainty expressions for each $(x,a)$ for given optimal measurement operators $\{ M^{y}_{b} \}$.
+The question then arises whether Alice is able to steer Bob's system to these maximally certain states and thus achieve the bound set by the uncertainty principle for the game $G$.
+We are thus lead to consider the effect of steering.
+For any bipartite no-signaling box shared by Alice and Bob, any measurement on Alice's system creates a set of single-party boxes on Bob's side $\{P_\text{B$|$Y}(b|y)_{x,a} \}=\{ P_\text{B$|$Y,X,A}(b|y,x,a) \}$.
+We say that with this particular input-output pair $(x,a)$, Alice has steered the state of Bob's system to the set of boxes $\{P_\text{B$|$Y}(b|y)_{x,a}\}$ with probability $P_\text{A$|$X}(a|x)$.

-We see therefore in Eq.(\ref{eq:game-val-2}) the separation of the game expression into two components, one where Bob's (optimal) measurements define a set of uncertainty relations one for each $(x,a)$ and a second component wherein Alice tries to steer Bob's system to the maximally certain states corresponding to these relations.
-The strength of non-locality in any theory is thus seen as a trade-off between the strength of the uncertainty relations in the theory and the amount of steering allowed in the theory.
+We see therefore in Eq.(\ref{eq:game-val-2}) the separation of the game expression into two components, one where Bob's (optimal) measurements define a set of uncertainty relations one for each $(x,a)$ and a second component wherein Alice tries to steer Bob's system to the maximally certain states for these relations.
+The strength of non-locality in any theory is thus seen as a trade-off between the strength of the uncertainty relations and the amount of steering allowed in the theory.